Eligibility Regime Architectures

 Election-based units treat elections as discrete authorization events.
 Term- and year-based units require explicit counting rules to reach comparable administrability.

-(See Transition Architecture for how eligibility regimes are introduced.)
+(See transition design principles within the Framework for how eligibility regimes are introduced.)